Fast track process non-EU citizens

 - IND recognised sponsors can submit an application for a residence and work permit before the non-EU highly skilled migrant, researcher or professional artist arrives in the Netherlands, enabling the employee to commence work almost immediately after arrival.

-- Non-EU employees do not need to register at the offices of the municipality and the IND desk separately; the municipal registration for a BSN and IND services are both offered at Holland Expat Center South (in Eindhoven) in just one appointment.
+- Non-EU employees do not need to register at the offices of the municipality and the IND desk separately.
+The formal procedures consist of collecting residence permits, registering with the municipality and receiving a personal consultation about living and working in the Maastricht Region in 1 day and at 1 location.
+This is offered at Expat Centre Maastricht Region in just 1 appointment.

-- Instead of taking up to 90 days, a decision regarding residence and work permits can be heard within two weeks.
+- Instead of taking up to 90 days, a decision regarding residence and work permits can be heard within 1 weeks.

-- From the moment of application, the entire municipal registration process can take up to four weeks, however when utilising the Fast Track process the applicant receive their required paperwork within three working days.
+- From the moment of application, the entire municipal registration process can take up to 4 weeks, however when utilising the Fast Track process the applicants receive their required paperwork within 3 working days.

 Non-EU employees Fast Track process

-- Depending on the employee’s country of origin, the IND recognised sponsor files an application with the IND for a VVR (residence permit), a GVVR (combined residence and work permit) or the TEV procedure (which begins with an MVV).
+- Depending on the employee’s country of origin, the IND recognised sponsor files an application with the IND for a machtiging tot voorlopig verblijf – MVV (authorisation for temporary stay), a GVVR (combined residence and work permit) or the Toegang en Verblijf – TEV procedure (which begins with an MVV).

-- IND makes a decision within two weeks and informs Holland Expat Center South and employer.
+- IND makes a decision within 2 weeks and informs the employer.